 The role of the credit union branch has been up for debate for some time.
 Customers will always desire a physical location in some capacity, but the raw numbers show that branch traffic is decreasing while digital traffic is increasing.

-It’s easy to see how a more connected, more digital credit union will be the future of banking in the CU space.
-Online and mobile banking provide unparalleled convenience for the customer’s day-to-day needs.
+It’s easy to see how a more connected digital credit union will be the future of banking in the CU space.
+Quite recently I read on this content, how mobile app marketing strategies are the future of marketing as it is convenient, gives an all-access pass to anyone willing to use it at their convenience and is relatively cheaper and at times free when compared to others.
+Based on the best uk hosting, online and mobile banking provide unparalleled convenience for the customer’s day-to-day needs.

 While the customer service and face-to-face interactions that a branch experience offers are important and will continue to last, all eyes should be on the role that CUs can play digitally.